DataDog/integrations-extras/README.md

 #### `metadata.csv`

-The metadata CSV provides a list of the metrics your integration will provide and basic details that will help inform the Datadog web application as to which graphs and alerts can be provided for the metric.
+The metadata CSV contains a list of the metrics your integration will provide and basic details that will help inform the Datadog web application as to which graphs and alerts can be provided for the metric.

 The CSV should include a header row and the following columns: